Collapse of a Bose gas: kinetic approach: 2. Qualitative result

-Before going into the details of the quantum kinetic theory we estimate the critical number by a semi-qualitative theory.
-We consider a system of Bose gas of $N$ number of particles where all the particles are harmonically trapped with angular frequency $\omega$.
-Let the mass of each particles be $m$.
-As the temperature($T$) goes to zero, all the particles come down to the ground state and the system is well described by the ground state wave function $\Psi_0({\bf{r}})=\sqrt{\frac{N}{l^3\pi^{3/2}}}e^{-\frac{r^2}{2l^2}}$ in the position({\bf r}) space, where $l=\sqrt{\hbar/m\omega}$ is the length scale of the oscillators.
-For $T=0$, the density of the condensed particles is described as \bea n_0({\bf{r}})=\mid\Psi_0({\bf{r}})\mid^2=\frac{N}{l^3\pi^{3/2}}e^{-\frac{r^2}{l^2}}. \eea
+Before going into the details of the kinetic approach, let us estimate the critical number by qualitative manner.
+Our system consists of a large number ($N$) of Bose particles each of which is a 3-D isotropic harmonic oscillator with angular frequency $\omega$ and mass $m$.
+The system, of course, is in thermodynamic equilibrium with its surroundings at temperature $T$.
+For $T\rightarrow0$, all the particles occupy the ground state, and the system can be well described by the ground state wave function $\Psi_0({\bf{r}})=\sqrt{\frac{N}{l^3\pi^{3/2}}}e^{-\frac{r^2}{2l^2}}$ in the position ({\bf r}) space, where $l=\sqrt{\hbar/m\omega}$ is the confining length scale of the oscillators \cite{rmp}.
+Thus for $T=0$, the density of the condensed particles is given by \cite{rmp} \bea n_0({\bf{r}})=\mid\Psi_0({\bf{r}})\mid^2=\frac{N}{l^3\pi^{3/2}}e^{-\frac{r^2}{l^2}}. \eea On the other hand, the number density of the excited particles (in absence of interaction) is given by \cite{pitaevskii-book,biswas} \bea n_T({\bf{r}})=\frac{1}{\lambda_T^3}g_{\frac{3}{2}}(e^{-\frac{m\omega^2r^2}{2k_BT}}), \eea where $\lambda_T=\sqrt{\frac{2\pi\hbar^2}{mk_BT}}$ is the thermal de Broglie wavelength, and $g_{\frac{3}{2}}(x)=x+x^2/2^{3/2}+x^3/3^{3/2}+...$ is a Bose-Einstein function of a real variable $x$.